1jour1vin

 Scrambled eggs with truffles

-“For such a hot vintage, this wine has extraordinary vitality and shines like a diamond!
-The full-bodied palate is slightly richer and more concentrated than the crystal-clear nose might suggest.
+"For such a hot vintage, this wine has extraordinary vitality and sparkles like a diamond!
+The full-bodied palate is slightly richer and more compact than the crystal-clear nose would suggest.
 I love the notes of lemongrass and dried sage, as well as the freshness of lemon zest.
-An incredibly long and complex finish.”
+An incredibly long and full finish."
 (James Suckling 2024)

 Buy your Trimbach wines at the best prices in a private sale!